pegvin/bread/README.md

 Bread installs all the applications inside the `Applications` directory in your Linux Home Directory `~`, inside this directory there can be also a directory named `run-cache` which contains all the appimages you've run from the remote via the `bread run` command.

 In the `Applications` there is also a file named `.registry.json` which contains information related to the installed applications!
+In the `Applications` directory there is also a file named `.AppImageFeed.json` which is AppImage Catalog From [AppImage API](https://appimage.github.io/feed.json)

 ---